Holidaydrills/holidaydrills-java/java-versions/java-8/streams/streams.md

 Streams have the following characteristics:
 * Streams do not store data as collections so but it processes elements from a source with help of a pipeline of operations.
 * Operations which are done on a Stream do not modify the source but produce a new result
-* Operations on a stream are lazy, that means not all of the elements need to be visited always (e.g. when the first element matching to some predicate should be found, no further elements will be visited after this element was found)
+* Many operations on a stream are lazy (e.g. intermediate operations are lazy), that means not all of the elements need to be visited if not necessary (e.g. when the first element matching to some predicate should be found, no further elements will be visited after this element was found)
 * Streams can possibly be infinite.
 There are terminal operations which allow to complete a stream like `findAny()`
 * A stream is consumed, that means that each element in a stream can be only visited once.
 In order to visit the elements of a stream again a new stream has to be generated